 All in all, it works perfectly for Griezmann.
 The problem is, though, that he is essentially a square peg in a round hole at Barcelona.
 Ernesto Valverde's vision for the current squad of players has the Frenchman playing a wider role than what he is accustomed to.

 There could be an argument made for the best players in the world needing to display the ability to adapt.
-Gareth Bale, for instance, switched over to the right flank upon his arrival at Real Madrid due to presence of a certain Portuguese forward on that wing.
+Gareth Bale, for instance, switched over to the right flank upon his arrival at Real Madrid due to presence of a certain Portuguese forward on the left wing.
 The Welshman, though, was largely a wide player though his career.
 Griezmann too has played out wide in the past, but not so much in the last half a decade.

 Playing on the left-hand side of the attack under Ernesto Valverde, the flamboyant Frenchman has suffered massively so far.